Omobolawole/odin-recipes/README.md

-This is a web page project for food recipes.
+This is a web page project for Nigerian food recipes.

-I have used my knowledge of HTML basics, links, images and lists.
+I have used my knowledge of HTML, CSS, links, images and lists.